 What Is a Flexible Spending Account (FSA)?

 There is one caveat, though, and it’s a big one: FSA funds do not roll over from year to year, unlike HSAs.
+The only exception is if your employer allows for a small rollover ($615 or less).
 This use-it-or-lose-it system means that if you don’t have recurring expenses, adding funds is a bit of a gamble and you might want to search for things to spend them on.

 How to Get an FSA